Skip to main content

 Medication(s)

 Over the counter medication(s) will not be administered by staff and should not be brought to camp.
-Staff will confiscate any over the counter medication(s) from campers, which will be held until check-out for the parent/guardian to retrieve.
+Staff will confiscate any over-the-counter medication(s) from campers, which will be held until check-out for the parent/guardian to retrieve.

 If a camper requires prescribed medication(s) during the course of their registered camp, parents/guardians will be required to contact the Campus Health and Wellness Centre to make arrangements for a health care professional to administer the prescribed medication(s).
 An appointment prior to camp may be required.